 The NPU, you ask?
 What is 4 TOPS (apart from four trillion operations per second?) and what does it mean for a user?
 If it means fast and accurate voice-to-text then OK but I struggle to see where this NPU will make a difference right now.
 What, within the Chrome browser, will use it?
 Gemini?
 Will Android apps be able to use it?
 Will it turn the Chromebook into a Chromebook Plus Light or will some of the new Plus features simply be disabled?

-45W USB-C charging is a step up from the 30W on the previous model although the charger is a classic two-part unit and not a wall-wart.
+45W USB-C charging is a step up from the 30W on the previous model although the charger is a classic two-part unit.
 I believe some models will ship with the 30W single unit USB C charger.

 I’m genuinely excited about the 8mp rear cam, at least until I realise I’m never going to use it!
 The 5mp front cam might be more useful but, again, this will be tested.